of graduate employers say relevant experience is essential to getting a job with them

 We have two fully-equipped make-up studios on campus where you can hone your practical skills

-You will conduct in-depth cultural research to design and create bespoke hair pieces contributing to a professional holistic character portrayal suitable for a period production of your choosing.
+You will conduct in-depth historical and vocational research to design and create hair pieces for a cultural group in keeping with the requirements of chosen media setting.
 Having the ability to style, apply and maintain bespoke hair pieces is a valued asset when working as a hair and make-up artist in the industry, whereas being able to design, measure and produce your own pieces is a career progression route as a wig master in and of itself.
 By engaging with this module and developing these skills, you will broaden the employment opportunities available to you upon graduation.

 Final Major Project